Why even climate change needs a good narrative | DW | 29.10.2021

 And it's difficult to find that balance, given that climate change is a global thing, but many decisions can be made only at a smaller, local level.

 There's also the small issue that most average folk don't read scientific reports unless they are required to or they are politicians.
-But if you're a politician, and you are in direct conversation with your electorate, yet your electorate hasn't read the science, how can we expect any meaningful action on climate change?
+But if you're a politician and you're in direct conversation with your electorate, yet your electorate hasn't read the science, how can we expect any meaningful action on climate change?

 So, can science fiction — books, movies, podcasts — help?
 Robinson shakes his head, no. Or perhaps it's a "No, not necessarily."But don't make the mistake of calling science fiction niche, as this writer did.